Written By: JustBoilers.com Experts | Last Updated: January 2022

+Heating systems must be balanced in order to work as effectively as possible.
 The central heating systems generally in use in the UK pump hot water from a central boiler through radiators in each room.
 This heat transfers through the hot radiator casings to the air beyond and warms the room.
-Finally, thermostats control the temperatures of individual radiators by admitting more or less water to them.
+Thermostats then control the temperatures of individual radiators by admitting more or less water to them.

-Radiator balancing should be within the capabilities of a competent DIY person with a good working knowledge of UK plumbing.
+Balancing radiators whether it’s house radiators or knowing how to balance radiators in a bungalow, should be within the capabilities of a competent DIY person with a good working knowledge of UK plumbing.
 However, if you attempt this you will need an assistant, and a digital thermometer (or a multi-meter with a thermometer function).
-Please be aware of the following risks attendant to the task.
+Please be aware of the following risks:

 • Radiators get hot.
 You could receive skin burns if you rest your hand on one for more than a few seconds